 Medically known as seasonal rhinitis, hayfever is an allergic reaction to pollen, resulting in runny and itchy nose eyes, airways and palate.
 Find out more >

 Histamine is activated by the immune cascade in response to foreign bodies.
-Histamine triggers two allergic responses: increased inflammation and the contraction of smooth muscle (a major indicator in asthma).
+Histamine triggers two allergic responses: increased inflammation and the contraction of smooth muscle.
 Find out more >

 Raised, red, itchy bumps on the skin, which are the result of an allergic reaction.